top of page

 Introduction

-Paul of Tarsus wrote specifically about "men who have sex with men" and "those practicing homosexuality" in 1 Corinthians 6:9 and 1 Timothy 1:10.
-Before looking into the underlying Greek, we must understand how our modern terms refer to different facets of same-sex attraction.
-For "homosexuality," a word that entered our language in the late 1800s, there is the abstract desire for one's same sex.
-However, the Greek word Paul used in both 1 Corinthians 6:9 and 1 Timothy 1:10 was arsenokoitēs (G733), which referred to same-sex behavior rather than orientation.
-Here is a breakdown of this weighty noun: airō (G142; "to lift upward") → arsēn (G730; "male") + koitē (G2845; "bed," especially for marriage).
-Thus, an arsenokoitēs was a man who lifted another man onto a bed for coitus—the active partner who was presumably the stronger of the two.
-The word arsenokoitēs rarely appears in Greek literature.
-However, it does occur in the Septuagint (LXX), which was the de facto translation of the Old Testament for Hellenistic Jews (see here).
-Paul derived the term from the LXX reading of Leviticus 20:13: ("If a man has sexual relations with a man as one does with a woman, both of them have done what is detestable").
-See here:
+The apostle Paul addressed "men who have sex with men" and "those practicing homosexuality" in 1 Corinthians 6:9 and 1 Timothy 1:10.
+Before examining the underlying Greek, we must recognize that modern terms refer to different aspects of same-sex attraction.
+The term "homosexuality," which entered the English language in the late 1800s, refers to an abstract desire for one's own sex.
+By contrast, the Greek word Paul used in both passages, arsenokoitēs (G733), describes same-sex behavior rather than orientation.
+The word breaks down as follows: airō (G142, "to lift upward") → arsēn (G730, "male") + koitē (G2845, "bed," especially in a marital context).
+An arsenokoitēs was therefore a man who lifted another man onto a bed for sexual intercourse—the active partner, presumably the stronger of the two.

 Kai hos an koimēthē meta arsenos koitēn gunakois bdelugma epoiēsan amphoteroi.